 I know things are difficult, and I know how tough it can feel to make such a life-changing decision – it sucks.
 And you deserve to be loved, comforted, cherished – just like we all do.

 But right now?
 It’s not the time to feel sorry for yourself – it’s time to stand up and take ACTION toward improving your life.
+This is the time to put your emotions aside and look at everything logically.
+We will work on healing your emotional stuff later.

 Know That You Have Value.